sekunder/sekunder.github.io/_pages/ug-compact.md

 Another part of my job is teaching and mentoring students.
 As an undergraduate student, your primary goal is to graduate in a timely fashion.
 Your for-credit classes should be your priority.

-To make substantial research progress, you will need to be able to devote three to four hours to working on your research project per week.
-In other words, working research should be like a 3-credit class.
+To make substantial research progress, you will need to be able to devote at least three or four hours to working on your research project per week.
+In other words, working on a research project should be like a 3-credit class.
 <!-- The amount of time you are expected to work each week will depend on your level of availability and the project tasks assigned to you, but to make progress you should expect to spend a few hours working every week. -->
 <!-- In addition to project tasks, you may engage in administrative lab tasks. -->
 <!-- You are expected to attend lab meetings.
 We aim to have 3-4 lab meetings each semester.
 During the summers, lab meetings are held weekly. -->